intentframe/intentframe/docs/principles.md

 | AI (Analysis Engine + Guardian) | Expensive | High but fallible | Theoretically possible |

 If deterministic policy blocks, the AI never runs and cannot override.
 The AI can only allow or block actions that already passed structural checks.
 This means the AI's surface is shrunk to only the genuinely ambiguous cases where semantic judgment is required — reducing both cost and attack surface.

+### How the layers compose: ALLOW = AND, BLOCK = OR

+The control flow across layers is conjunctive, not unanimous-vote-or-else:

+- **Deterministic BLOCK** → final.
+AI never runs.
+- **Deterministic pass** → AI still evaluates; AI can BLOCK on its own judgment (e.g., semantic deception that structural checks cannot see).
+- **Neither layer can override the other into ALLOW.** No deterministic pass forces AI to allow.
+No AI ALLOW overrides a deterministic BLOCK.

+> **ALLOW requires *all* layers to agree.
+BLOCK requires only one.**

+This is the same shape as defense-in-depth in any security system: many ways to fail safely, only one way to succeed.
+The AI does have *block authority* in its bounded role.
+What it lacks is *allow-override authority* over a deterministic block.

 ---